Web Design Background

 Prada’s fashion website offers an impactful large hero banner which contains an eye-catching video.
 It progresses with a large card section that bolsters that initial impact.
 There are some effective lightbox pop-ups in the product configurations which give you previews and these are a nice touch.
 The shopping experience is straightforward and the large cards on the home page make for easy navigation into the product categories.
 Where this site falls short is its key messaging – there’s not any real brand messaging anywhere on site.

-A screenshot of the Burberry homepage when KIJO reviewed it
+A screenshot of the fashion website Burberry's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader